Skip to main content

 2. Select New.

-3. Set a Name and Label for page.
+3. Set a Name and Label for the page.

 <apex:page standardController="<<insert the api name of object>>" showHeader="false" applyHtmlTag="false" applyBodyTag="false" standardStylesheets="false">